mohitsinghs/mohitsinghs.github.io/_content/code/laws-for-software-engineers.md

 ## 7. Hofstadter's law

-> It always takes longer than you expect, even when you take into account Hofstadter's Law
+> It always takes longer than you expect, even when you take into account Hofstadter's Law.

 ## 8. Kerckhoffs's principle

-> A cryptographic system should be secure even if everything about the system, except the key, is public knowledge
+> A cryptographic system should be secure even if everything about the system, except the key, is public knowledge.

 ## 9. Knuth's optimization principle